Pisaru/romai/README.md

   * Bland–Altman mean bias ranged from −1.03° to 3.32°.
 * **Concurrent Validity:** AI-based pose estimation significantly predicted goniometric ROM across all tested movements (p < .001, Standardized β = .36 – .62).

-*Conclusion: The ROMAI pipeline demonstrated excellent repeatability and acceptable clinical agreement with the universal goniometer, positioning it as a viable, contact-free tool for objective ROM assessment.*
+*The proposed MMPOSE-based pipeline demonstrated high repeatability and acceptable agreement with a universal goniometer, suggesting its potential utility as a contact-free method for objective shoulder ROM assessment in research and clinical contexts.*

 ## Repository Structure